munificent/craftinginterpreters/book/evaluating-expressions.md

 ^code visit-literal

 We eagerly produced the runtime value way back during scanning and stuffed it in the token.
-The parser took that value and stuffed it in the literal tree node, so to evaluate a literal, we simply pull it back out.
+The parser took that value and stuck it in the literal tree node, so to evaluate a literal, we simply pull it back out.

 ### Evaluating parentheses

-The next simplest node to evaluate is a grouping expression -- the node you get as a result of using explicit parentheses to override precedence in an expression.
+The next simplest node to evaluate is grouping -- the node you get as a result of using explicit parentheses in an expression.

 ^code visit-grouping

 A <span name="grouping">grouping</span> node has a reference to an inner node for the expression contained inside the parentheses.
-To evaluate the parenthesized expression itself, we recursively evaluate that subexpression and return it.
+To evaluate the grouping expression itself, we recursively evaluate that subexpression and return it.

 <aside name="grouping">

 Some parsers don't define tree nodes for parentheses.
 Instead, when parsing a parenthesized expression, they simply return the node for the inner expression.
-We do create a node for parentheses in Lox because we'll need it later when we get to handling the left-hand sides of assignment expressions.
+We do create a node for parentheses in Lox because we'll need it later to correctly handle the left-hand sides of assignment expressions.

 </aside>